James Conlon

 James Conlon (born March 18, 1950) is an American conductor.
-He is currently the music director of Los Angeles Opera, principal conductor of the RAI National Symphony Orchestra, and artistic advisor to the Baltimore Symphony Orchestra.
+He is the music director of Los Angeles Opera and principal conductor of the RAI National Symphony Orchestra.

 Early years

 Conlon grew up in a family of five children on Cherry Street in Douglaston, Queens, New York City.
 His mother, Angeline L. Conlon, was a freelance writer.
 His father was an assistant to the New York City Commissioner of Labor in the Robert F. Wagner administration.
 His siblings were not musically inclined, nor were his parents.
 When he was eleven, he went to a production of La traviata by the North Shore Opera.
 He asked for music lessons and became a treble (boy soprano) in a children's chorus in an opera company in Queens.
 He dreamed about being a tenor, then a baritone, and even wanted to sing the role of Carmen at one point.
 Finally it dawned on him that the only way to do everything in opera was to become an operatic conductor.